 To answer these questions we initiated two research projects—one focused on quantifying the impact of manager coaching skills on sales performance improvement, and the second to identify the specific skills with the greatest impact.

 Quantifying the impact of manager coaching on sales performance

 We had an opportunity to study the impact of manager coaching in a large U.S. travel services organisation, using our Counsellor Salesperson development technology.
 The organisation allowed us to divide the sales force of 246 salespeople and managers into two groups:

-- Salesperson Training Only: One group of salespeople received a two-day training program designed to teach Counsellor Salesperson skills.
-(A full description of The Counsellor Salesperson program is available upon request.)
+- Salesperson Training Only: One group of salespeople received a two-day training programme designed to teach Counsellor Salesperson skills.
+(A full description of The Counsellor Salesperson programme is available upon request.)

 - Salesperson Training plus Manager Coaching: The other group of salespeople also received the Counsellor Salesperson training.
 But in addition, their managers received training on how to coach using the same Counsellor Salesperson process the salespeople learned, and how to monitor the implementation of the skills.